danielschleindlsperger/renderless-component-test/readme.md

 ## Renderless component test

-This is a test of a [renderless component](https://adamwathan.me/renderless-components-in-vuejs/) in Vue.js, a concept pioneered by Adam Wathan.
+This is a test of a [renderless component](https://adamwathan.me/renderless-components-in-vuejs/) in Vue.js, as shown by Adam Wathan.

 ### Building
 ```bash